The Publishers' Guide to Ad Revenue

 That's because brands will pay premium prices to reach exclusive audiences, and if your platform becomes recognizable enough and your audience impressive enough, you can start bringing in those direct dollars.

 Of course, that will require either hiring and training a direct sales team or outsourcing one.
-For more information on the breakdown between hiring and outsourcing direct sales, check this out.
+For more information on the breakdown of building vs. outsourcing direct sales, check this out.

 While you're thinking about building your audience to increase your ad revenue, don't forget: A loyal user you already have is much more valuable than one you don't already have.
 In other words, you have to make sure you're keeping your current users to keep your ad revenue going in the right direction.
 And you do that, in part, by focusing on the user experience (UX).